2023 Most Popular Pharmacy/Pharmaceutical Sciences Bachelor's Degree Schools

 On average, pharmacy graduates from Samford take out $15,807 in student loans while working on their Bachelor's Degree.

-Ohio State University - Main Campus landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree pharmacy/pharmaceutical sciences programs.
-Located in the city of Columbus, Ohio State is a public school with a fairly large student population.
+Ohio State University - Main Campus did quite well in this year’s ranking of the most popular places for pharmacy/pharmaceutical sciences students to get a bachelor’s degree.
+It came in at #7 on the list.
+Located in the city of Columbus, Ohio State is a public college with a very large student population.

 Women make up 69% of the pharmacy majors at the school.